kelu0725/Project/README.md

 Development Requirement
 -----------
 The web service solution provides data analysis on the twitter dataset.
-Users can query resutls based on **userids or time**bold.
+Users can query resutls based on userids or time.
-- Web Service (API server) should be able to query through HTTP GET request and get response for following:
+- Web Service (API server) should be able to request via HTTP methods and get response for following:
   * Test web service connection phase, encoding and decoding QR codes.
   * Predict hashtags for a new tweet by a particular user based on all tweets information.
   * Calculate the topic score of requested tweet(specific time range) based on TF-IDF algorithnms.
 Return highest topic words and tweets.